LTEX-DEV/bitcore-lib-2019/docs/asset.md

 console.log('Asset: ' + digiAsset);
 ```

-tx is now ready to be signed and broadcasted to the DigiByte Blockchain!
+tx is now ready to be signed and broadcasted to the Auroracoin Blockchain!

 ## Creating An Transfer Asset
 Creating a transfer Asset requires associated utxos pulled from (https://explorerapi.digiassets.net/api/getaddressutxos?address=)